joegair/gair-group-docs/page/computation/Code-Free-DFT.md

 ---

 ## **Which Conformer is Preferred?**

 The conformations of alpha-diazo carbonyl compounds have important implications for their reactivity.
 In some systems it has been demonstrated that the cis isomer undergoes a concerted Wolff rearragnement upon nitrogen extrusion, whereas the trans isomer yields an intermediate carbene which can engage in intermolecular chemistry.
 Therefore, before designing a reaction to proceed through the intermediacy of an alpha-carbonyl carbene, one might seek to characterize the distribution of cis and trans isomers of the diazo precursor at equilibrium.
+{: .text-justify }

 The equilibrium constants (K<sub>eq</sub>) for cis-trans isomerism of diazoacetone and methyl diazoacetate were previously measured by low temperature NMR ([*JACS* **1966**, 950–956](https://pubs.acs.org/doi/10.1021/ja00957a017)).
 Notably, the ketone is predominantly  cis whereas the ester is a nearly equal mixture of cis and trans.
 If we did not have these experimental results, could we have predicted this with DFT?
+{: .text-justify }

 The short answer is, yes.
 The tables below give the experimental and computed free energies for cis-to-trans isomerism of diazoacetone and methyl diazoacetate, as well as the values of K<sub>eq</sub> at -40 &deg;C (experimental conditions) and the portion of each isomer at equilibrium.
+{: .text-justify }

 Density functional theory acurately predicts that the cis isomer is preferred for the ketone (diazoacetone) whereas isomerism is approximately thermoneutral for the ester (methyl diazoacetate).
+{: .text-justify }

 |    molecule          | source | &Delta;G | K<sub>eq</sub> | % cis | % trans |
 |:--------------------:|:------:|:---------:|:-------------:|:-----:|:-------:|